au-research/igsn-metadata-registry/docs/Keycloak.md

 ### Authorization Client Setup

+> An example Keycloak client export can be found at [example igsn client](example-igsn-client.json) and an example authorization export can be found at [example authz config](example-igsn-client-authz-config.json)

 Each IGSN Prefix will be modelled as a Protected Resource in Keycloak and will contain all necessary information for IGSN Metadata Registry to mint/update with the global IGSN resolver.
 The permission will be handled by User's Realm Role and User's Group membership.
 This is achieved by the following steps
 1. On the Keycloak ADMIN UI of the Client, go to Authorzation > Authorization Scopes and create the following scopes: `create`, `import` and `update`
 2. On the Keycloak Admin UI of the Client, go to Authorization > Resources > Create to create a new Protected Resource